VirtusLab/besom/README.md

 # Besom
-**Besom** - a broom made of twigs tied round a stick.
+**Besom** - a broom made of twigs tied around a stick.
 Brooms and besoms are used for protection, to ward off evil spirits, and cleansing of ritual spaces.
 Also, an experimental pulumi-scala implementation, incidentally.

 ## Getting started

-### Publish necessery packages
+### Publish necessary packages
 Prerequisites: pulumi, just, java, scala-cli, go

 Publish locally and install necessary Besom packages: